 Click the button below to schedule online and visit me in clinic

 Disclaimer: I am an acupuncturist in the state of Minnesota, and the information falls within my scope of practice in my state.
 However, unless I have directed you here as your homework I am probably not your acupuncturist.
 The information in this post is for general purposes only and does not constitute medical advice.
 As always, check with your own acupuncturist or primary care provider before making any lifestyle changes.
 This post does not create a patient-practitioner relationship and I am not liable for any losses or damages resulting or relating to the content in this post.

 American Pregnancy Association – Types of Postpartum Depression

 The Being Boss Podcast is for creative entrepreneurs and startups, so it isn’t my typical resource.
-But “fraudy feelings” or imposter syndrome is something a lot of moms cope with at the beginning of this new adventure.
-If you’ve ever thought that you can’t do this, you aren’t cut out for this or that someone will discover that you are a “terrible mom” and come and take your baby away have a listen to this and see if it applies.
+But “fraudy feelings” or imposter syndrome is something a lot of parents cope with at the beginning of this new adventure.
+If you’ve ever thought that you can’t do this, you aren’t cut out for this or that someone will discover that you are a “terrible parent” and come and take your baby away have a listen to this and see if it applies.